-Securitas' channels for information and communication are constantly developed to ensure that all employees are given clear objectives and are made aware of the parameters that constitute acceptable business practices, as well as the expectations of the Board in managing risks, in order to achieve set goals and objectives.
+Securitas' channels for information and communication are constantly developed to ensure that all employees are given clear objectives and are made aware of the parameters that constitute acceptable business practices, as well as the expectations of the Board in managing risks.
 This provides a clear definition of the Group's purpose and goals, accountabilities and the scope of permitted activities of employees.
 Securitas Group Policies are available in a Group-wide IT system.